jmuspratt/craft-fieldguide/README.md

 - Add Matrix sub-field listings.

 To install, drag the `fieldguide` directory to `craft/plugins`.
-Visit Dashboard → *Gear Icon* → **+New Widget** → Choose Field Guide Widget form the pop-up menu.
+First activate the plugin under Settings →  Plugins.
+Then visit Dashboard → *Gear Icon* → **+New Widget** → Choose Field Guide Widget form the pop-up menu.
 The widget just contains a link to the Field Guide page.